 3. Avoid Humectants

-This tip is huge.
 Humectants are products like vegetable glycerin and honey, which absorb moisture from the air and release it into your hair.
 Sounds good, right?
 Usually yes, but when humidity is low it can spell disaster.
-This is because humectants will also transfer moisture from your hair into the atmosphere if humidity is low.
-They essentially like to create balance, shifting moisture from an area of high water content to an area with less.
-That's why humectants are your worst enemy in dry weather - they will literally suck the moisture right out of your hair!
+This is because humectants also transfer moisture from your hair into the atmosphere if humidity is low.
+They do this to create balance, shifting moisture from an area of high water content to an area with less.
+That's why humectants can be your worst enemy in dry weather － they can literally suck the moisture right out of your hair!

 How do you combat dryness in the summertime?
-Tell me in a comment below!
+Tell us in a comment below!

 Affiliate Link Disclosure: This post may contain affiliate links, which means we might receive compensation if you purchase from linked vendors.